Our team takes time getting to know your loved one, finding out all about their experiences and interests.

 Part of our community

 Station House care home has strong ties with groups, charities and schools in the local area.
 We hold fundraising events and coffee mornings for charities, and there’s a multi-faith service at the home every Wednesday.
-We also have good links with many places of worship in the local area – so we can always invite representatives in to spend time with your loved one if that’s what they’d like.
+We also have good links with many places of worship in the local area.

 Enjoying good food with friends